kurtmdean/networks-bot/README.md

 ## Open Questions

-Q: How will state be stored across instances of the bot?
+    - How will state be stored across instances of the bot?
 Should this be written to a file (if so, how do I maintain access to this file when it is hosted by Heroku?).
-TODO: On startup: setup network (based on file?)
+    - On startup: setup network (based on file?)
-TODO: On shutdown: save network (to file?)
+    - On shutdown: save network (to file?)
-Q: How do I maintain distinct networks across multiple active discords with this bot?
+    - How do I maintain distinct networks across multiple active discords with this bot?
-Q: When should users be removed from the network (kick/ban/no messages for a long time...?)
+    - When should users be removed from the network (kick/ban/no messages for a long time...?)
-Q: How should users gaining/losing roles be handled for role-to-role connectivity (think carefully about this before designing storage and query responses across roles)?
+    - How should users gaining/losing roles be handled for role-to-role connectivity (think carefully about this before designing storage and query responses across roles)?
-Q: Is there a way to provide .csv or .txt export of a network inside Discord?
+    - Is there a way to provide .csv or .txt export of a network inside Discord?
-TODO: Allow admin modification of who can use which commands (by role/perms/user?).
+    - Allow admin modification of who can use which commands (by role/perms/user?).
 Be sure never to block server owner or users with similar perms to modifi-er (if possible...).